FreedomIntelligence/LLMFactory/README.md

 - Select some **function** modules, e.g., coding, medical advices, math, etc.
 - Select some reward models.

-After 30 mins, you will get a url to download your model files and a serving url.
+After 30 mins, you will get a url to download your model weights and a serving url.

 # For Developers